Lung Cancer & Occupational Exposure to Asbestos

 • Shipyard worker

-• U.S. service member
+• U.S. military service member

-Get Help for Asbestos Lung Cancer
+Get Our Free Lung Cancer Guide

-Boilermakers relied on asbestos to keep boilers operating under high pressure and temperatures, since asbestos was heat-resistant.
+Before the 1980s, boilermakers used asbestos-containing products to keep boilers operating under high pressure and temperatures, since asbestos was heat-resistant.
 Boilermakers often worked in cramped spaces, so they could easily inhale asbestos fibers that entered the air during repairs or installations.

 • Caulking